szoftveres/avros/README.md

 Repository
 ==========

-* startup.c: first task and main function -
+* main.c: first task and main function -
     The OS executes this task first.
 It creates the servers in order (ts, vfs, es, pm, see below for meaning), sets up devices, registers the executables, then finally spawns 'init' which is the root task for every user task.

-* kernel: microkernel source code -
+* kernel: microkernel and HAL (hardware abstraction layer) source code
     * Basic functionalities: task creation and scheduling (priority round robin), message passing, interrupt handling, memory allocation (memory manager server is under development, see misc/)